 I am married with two grown up 'children'.
-Oh, and I am a season ticket holder and founder trust member at Wycombe Wanderers FC, not because I love football (this is league one after all), but because crowd dynamics and tribal belonging are fascinating.
+Oh, and I am a season ticket holder and founder trust member at Wycombe Wanderers FC, not because I love football, but because crowd dynamics and tribal belonging are fascinating.

 My recent background is with John Lewis Partnership, where after six years working in OD supporting the board and leadership teams to bring about effective change, I took the lead on personal learning - creating the conditions for 85,000 Partners to learn more about themselves; this included developing a thriving internal coaching and mentoring network at John Lewis as part of their personal development offer.

 Now, I am the founder and director of idcoach limited, focused on building internal coaching capability in small and medium sized organisations.